juniorsundarCasual/TGT/vault/volume-3.chapter-212.md

 Though he hated to admit it, Krish was sure that it was probably the latter of the two reasons.
 Marie had grown on him, beyond his expectations.
 Through her constant egging and contention, she had somehow carved a place for herself in his heart.
 He was starting to care for the girl, and it was petrifying.

-Some say love is the death of duty, but Krish knew that the parasite called love - in whatever for it may come be it romantic, familial, or friendship - was just death.
-This was especially true for a mage, since attachments bred weaknesses.
-This was partly why many cultivation sects of yore distanced their members from earthly connections.
+Some say love is the death of duty, but Krish knew that the parasite called love - in whatever form it may come be it romantic, familial, or friendship - was just death.
+This was especially true for a mage since attachments bred weaknesses.
+This was partly why many cultivation sects distanced their members from earthly connections.
 Since an opponent could exploit a weakness by simply threatening a loved one.

-Krish's eyes darted to his dessicated leg at that instant.
+Krish's eyes darted to his desiccated leg at that instant.
 If nothing else, this withered husk of an appendage was a small preview of what the weakness called love would lead to.
-Heck, now that he thought about it, he was just as prepared to sacrifice another part of himself, albeit a negligible one, to let his student advance into Foundation Establishment realm!
+Heck, now that he thought about it, he was just as prepared to sacrifice another part of himself, albeit a negligible one, to let his student advance into the Foundation Establishment realm!

-Though this begged the question, if this second perfected resonance failed, would he be willing to sacrifice something more for his Disciple's sake?
+Though this begged the question if this second perfected resonance failed, would he be willing to sacrifice something more for his Disciple's sake?

 The answer of course was 'Of course not... yet!'
 His eyes widened with a startle as that declaration formed in his mind.
-Yet implied he would be willing to do so in the future!
+'Yet' implied he would be willing to do so in the future!
 His heart had betrayed him once again.

 The agitation stemming from the conclusion of his emotional dilemma, conjoined with the distress over his Disciple's currently uncertain future had completely drained Krish of his energy and rationality.
 The two harrowing thoughts had overtaken his mental capacities and rendered him immobile and paralysed.
 All he could do now was wait and watch.

-In Krish's perspective, time decelerated to a slow crawl, yet in truth the entire process of Marie's second perfected resonance barely lasted ten minutes.
+In Krish's perspective, time decelerated to a slow crawl, yet in truth, the entire process of Marie's second perfected resonance barely lasted ten minutes.
 However, one must note that it was admittedly longer than what a usual perfected resonance would last for.

 ____

 Once Marie and Guy exited the Church after a productive virtual venture, they were immediately greeted by the downtrodden figure of Krish.
-Due to their ignorance of the man's revolutionary emotional journey within the past ten minutes, they couldn't acertain the cause of his current state.
+Due to their ignorance of the man's revolutionary emotional journey within the past ten minutes, they couldn't ascertain the cause of his current state.

 "H-How are you feeling?"
 Krish asked with a shaking voice and an equally shaking hand.